Open Source Compliance & Governance

 Black Duck® Protex™ features Rapid ID™, which automates the discovery and identification of open source in your codebase.
 Using multiple analysis techniques, Rapid ID automatically finds open source code, and its "learned matching" capability quickly and easily captures your internal expertise to make your catalog smarter and your developers' jobs easier.

-Black Duck® Code Center™ automates key governance processes, enabling you to search for and select open source code, catalog components for reuse and standardization, and gain unprecedented visibility into component availability and desirability.
+Black Duck® Code Center™ automates key open source compliance and governance processes, enabling you to search for and select open source code, catalog components for reuse and standardization, and gain unprecedented visibility into component availability and desirability.
 By automating these processes, your organization can seamlessly collaborate while managing software development policies.

-The Black Duck approach helps you be confident in the products and code you deliver throughout the supply chain and to end users.
+The Black Duck approach to open source compliance and governance helps you be confident in the products and code you deliver throughout the supply chain and to end users.
 How?
 We provide a license obligation report, including an easily consumable bill of materials (BOM) that you can deliver to your customers and/or internal stakeholders.

 Document and Share

 Black Duck’s support of the Software Package Data Exchange® (SPDX) standard facilitates the open exchange of license information and streamlines supply chain collaboration.
-The SPDX standard, which communicates open source content, licenses, and copyrights associated with software packages, is vitally important to enabling development organizations to comply more easily with software licensing obligations.
+The SPDX standard, which communicates open source licenses, content, and copyrights associated with software packages, is vitally important to enabling development organizations to comply more easily with software license compliance obligations.